hanbin973/FastRNA/README.md

 # Citation
 This work has been accepted at the American Journal of Human Genetics.
 Please cite as

     > H Lee, and B Han (2022).
-FastRNA: an efficient solution for PCA of single-cell RNA sequencing data based on a batch-accounting cout model.
+FastRNA: an efficient solution for PCA of single-cell RNA sequencing data based on a batch-accounting count model.
 Am J Hum Genet, _in press_